ngoworldcommunity/NGOWorld/README.md

 # License 👮

-NGOWorld is Licensed under the <a href="./LICENSE">MIT License</a>.
+NgoWorld is Licensed under the <a href="./LICENSE">MIT License</a>.
 Please go through the License at least once before contributing.

 # Support 🙏